 Blog

 Real Estate Investment Trusts (REITs) offer investors a unique opportunity to own commercial real estate in a public form, which provides the investor with important benefits when compared with direct ownership of the real estate itself.
-The Steers Center for Global Real Estate at Georgetown’s McDonough School of Business has its roots in the public ownership of commercial real estate and offers graduate-level coursework in the product type.
+The Steers Center for Global Real Assets (formerly Real Estate) at Georgetown’s McDonough School of Business has its roots in the public ownership of commercial real estate and offers graduate-level coursework in the product type.

-REITs are companies that own, operate, or finance income-producing real estate across a range of property sectors.
+REITs are companies that invest in or provide financing for income-generating real estate across various property sectors.
 Established by Congress in 1960, REITs allow individual investors to earn a share of the income produced through commercial real estate ownership—without the need to buy or manage any properties themselves.

 To qualify as a REIT, a company must meet certain requirements set by the Internal Revenue Service (IRS).
 These include: